Private network: Loopback interface

+An Internet Draft advocating reducing to was submitted in 2021; it expired in 2025.

 Misrouting

 It is common for packets originating in private address spaces to be misrouted onto the Internet.
 Private networks often do not properly configure DNS services for addresses used internally and attempt reverse DNS lookups for these addresses, causing extra traffic to the Internet root nameservers.
 The AS112 project attempted to mitigate this load by providing special black hole anycast nameservers for private address ranges which only return negative result codes (not found) for these queries.

 Organizational edge routers are usually configured to drop ingress IP traffic for these networks, which can occur either by misconfiguration or from malicious traffic using a spoofed source address.
 Less commonly, ISP edge routers drop such egress traffic from customers, which reduces the impact to the Internet of such misconfigured or malicious hosts on the customer's network.

 Merging private networks

 Since the private IPv4 address space is relatively small, many private IPv4 networks unavoidably use the same address ranges.
 This can create a problem when merging such networks, as some addresses may be duplicated for multiple devices.
 In this case, networks or hosts must be renumbered, often a time-consuming task or a network address translator must be placed between the networks to translate or masquerade one of the address ranges.

 IPv6 defines unique local addresses, providing a very large private address space from which each organization can randomly or pseudo-randomly allocate a 40-bit prefix, each of which allows 65536 organizational subnets.
 With space for about one trillion (10^{12}) prefixes, it is unlikely that two network prefixes in use by different organizations would be the same, provided each of them was selected randomly, as specified in the standard.
 When two such private IPv6 networks are connected or merged, the risk of an address conflict is therefore virtually absent.